pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Create functions should havegit s captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request
 - Automatically verify captcha if it is present in captcha_token
 - AllowForInternalUse annotation
 - AllowForEveryone annotation